List of Duck Dodgers characters: I.Q. Hi

 Dr. Ignatius Q. "I.Q."
-Hi is the scientist that revives Dodgers after being frozen for three centuries.
+Hi (voiced by Richard McGonagle) is a scientist who revived Dodgers after he was frozen for three centuries.
 He is the Chief Scientist for the Galactic Protectorate and usually acts as a representative on Earth on behalf of the World President.
 Hi is responsible for giving missions to the team.
 Serious and hard-working, he is often irritated and frustrated with Dodgers's incompetent side, and doubts that Dodgers truly was a 21st-century hero.
-Once a year, he serves as a cadet for one flight on Dodger's ship in order to evaluate Dodger's command.
-In college, he majored in Pointless Minutiae, which his mother warned him against.
-He also has a slight potassium deficiency.